carmencchow/bellabeat_casestudy/README.md

   arrange(desc(steps))
 print(steps_by_day)
 ```
-Tuesday seems to be the day when Fitbit users walked the most.
+Tuesday appears to be the day when Fitbit users walked the most.

 ```
   weekday     steps